 Learning Outcomes - By the end of the course successful delegates will be able Learning Area to Describe the high-level flow of funds in the economy from individuals, corporates and government into savings products.
-Discuss the need for Financial Industry Regulation focusing on the CIS Overview of financial industry environment. products & vehicles Describe the investment landscape and identify the areas most relevant to products a venicles investment managers.
+Discuss the need for Financial Industry Regulation focusing on the CIS Overview of environment. financial industry Describe the investment landscape and identify the areas most relevant to products & vehicles investment managers.
 List the CIS industry bodies and explain their roles, covering the regulatory and industry supervision and controls as well as the investment environments.
 Show the differences between Linked Investment Service Providers, Fund of Funds, Single Fund Managers and Multi Managers.
-Draw a diagram showing the related parties to a Collective Investment Scheme Role players and including a definition of the roles each party fulfils and contractual industry bodies arrangements between these parties e.g. trustees.
+Role players and Draw a diagram showing the related parties to a Collective Investment Scheme including a definition of the roles each party fulfils and contractual industry bodies arrangements between these parties e.g. trustees.
 Describe the relationships and responsibilities of Trustees & Custodians.
 Show your understanding of the role of the Media and comment on the significance of industry recognition and awards.
 Describe the investment management process.
-Show the first appropriate differences in approach as to a gloudsting the cost and the cost and the cost approaches the cost and the cost Show the fundamental differences in approaches to calculating Investment Defermine and the staff the Unit Trust performine and global the beginning of the staff the Unit Trust performine.
-Performance and that of the Unit Trust performance and also the benchmarks used in each case.
+Show the fundamental differences in approaches to calculating Investment Performance and that of the Unit Trust performance and also the benchmarks used in each case.
 Describe the concept of Performance Attribution.
-Apply the Global Investment Performance Standards (GIPS) to the CIS Investment environment.
-Management List the primary reporting requirements including the stakeholders needing to receive reports, the nature of the reports and any mandatory disclosures that are required.
+Investment Apply the Global Investment Performance Standards (GIPS) to the CIS Management environment.
+List the primary reporting requirements including the stakeholders needing to receive reports, the nature of the reports and any mandatory disclosures that are required.
 Describe the administrative process including the role-players.
-Explain the characteristics of Outsourcers and White labellers in the investment management retail and institutional space.
+Final size the object of the process of Outrous and White Lab allows in the investment.
+Explain the characteristics of Outsourcers and White labellers in the investment management retail and institutional space. management retail and institutional space.